matteocordray/cordray_projects/projects/quadruped_simulator/README.md

         ├───tests # Folder containing test files where I changed some values and played with other functions in pybullet.
     ├───docs # Folder containing a document on getting started with pybullet
 ```

-Inside each folder, there will be a README.md file that will explain what is in the folder and how to use it.

 This project was fun to explore pybullet (despite weird documentation...) and to learn about the physics engine.
 Plus, seeing a robot you've already built in real life move around in a simulation is pretty cool.